 Physicians may prescribe an individually compounded medication for a patient with an unusual health need.
 This allows the physician to tailor a prescription to the exact strength and dosage form needed for each individual patient.
 Compounding preparations are especially prevalent for:

 - Patients requiring limited dosage strengths, such as a very small dose for infants.

 - Patients requiring a different formulation, such as turning a pill into a liquid or trans-dermal gel for people who can’t swallow pills due to disability.

-- Patients requiring an allergen-free medication, such as one without gluten or colored dyes.
+- Patients requiring an allergen-free medication, such as one without gluten, corn, lactose, colored dyes and more.

 - Patients who need drugs that have been discontinued by pharmaceutical manufacturers because of low profitability.

 - Children who want flavored additives in liquid drugs, usually so that the medication tastes like candy or fruit.

 - Veterinary medicine, for a change in dose, change to a more easily-administered form (such as from a pill to a liquid or trans-dermal gel), or to add a flavor more palatable to the animal.